liewcc/groq-agentic-mcp/README.md

 - Please retrieve the current Bitcoin price from CoinGecko API and calculate the value of 0.38474 bitcoins?
 - What is the weather in SF right now?
 - Generate and run code, which means you can make API calls, get data from webpages, and much more
+- This feature uses the new `compound-beta` [agentic tools system](https://console.groq.com/docs/agentic-tooling)

 ### Vision & Understanding
 - "Describe this image [URL to image]"